Cookbook

 class: 'log-list',

-render: ({ item }) => [
+render: (item) => [

-div({ class: 'row' }, [span([text(item.timestamp)]), span([text(item.message)])]),
+div({ class: 'row' }, [span([text(item.at('timestamp'))]), span([text(item.at('message'))])]),

 ],